 Out of that first performance by the Paramount Jazz Band came fortnightly meetings at the R.E.I. with varying attendance figures.
 On 3rd September 1955 the Club moved to the Ironworkers Building in George Street and remained there, playing every Saturday night until August 1967.
 They were able to present other bands and hold functions weekly instead of fortnightly.
 Popularity increased until the mid.
 1960’s when crowds of over 1000 would assemble.

 The Inaugural president was Fred Starkey and, with a committee of four, they continued to run the club.
 In 1967 a decision was made to become a co-operative and so with 102 Members, 6 Founding Members and 3 Honorary Life Members, Sydney Jazz Club became Sydney Jazz Club Co-operative Ltd. as it remains today.

 The Rules limits the number of directors to six and the club has a legally binding constitution.
 Our current President is Ian McAllister.
 The present committee stands at 6 Directors.

-In August 2018, the Sydney Jazz Club celebrated its 70th anniversary, which makes it possibly the third oldest continuously running jazz club for members in the world and the oldest in Australia.
+In August 2023, the Sydney Jazz Club will celebrate its 70th anniversary, which makes it possibly the third oldest continuously running jazz club for members in the world and the oldest in Australia.

 The aim of the club is to support and promote traditional jazz and this is achieved with monthly gigs, special jazz concerts, and an annual Sydney Harbour Jazz Cruise on Australia Day, as well as inter-action with other jazz clubs and involvement with activities involving jazz music.